jimbit-io/jimbit-io/README.md

-Welcome to my GitHub repository! 🥸
+Welcome to my GitHub repositories! 🥸

 - 👋 Howdy, I’m @jimbit-io, or just call me Jim.
 - 👀 I’m interested in A8n, V12n.